cooperfrench95/geoquiz/README.md

 * SSL secured

+* Small countries/regions such as island nations in the Carribean are represented by easily clickable dots to make them more visible

 #### Technologies used

 After having some experience with the MERN stack (MongoDB, Express, React, Node) in my first portfolio project [Lowisigh](https://lowishigh.com), I wanted to change things up a little for this project in terms of the tech I used.